Azure/alz-terraform-accelerator/docs/wiki/Home.md

 ## Accelerator features

 The accelerator bootstraps a continuous delivery environment for you.
-It supports both Azure DevOps and GitHub version control systems (VCS).
-It uses a PowerShell module to gather required user input, which in turn applies Terraform modules to configure the bootstrap environment.
+It supports both the Azure DevOps and GitHub version control system (VCS).
+It uses the PowerShell module [ALZ](https://www.powershellgallery.com/packages/ALZ) to gather required user input, which is used to apply Terraform modules to configure the bootstrap environment.

+The accelerator follows a 3 phase approach:

+1. Pre-requisites: Instructions to configure credentials and subscriptions.
+2. Bootstrap: Run the PowerShell script to generate the continuous delivery environment.
+3. Run: Update the module (if needed) to suit the needs of your organisation and deploy via continuous delivery.

+![Azure landing zone accelerator process][alz_accelerator_overview]

-The components of the environment are similar, but differ depending on your choice of VCS.
+The components of the environment are similar, but differ depending on your choice of VCS:

 ### GitHub

-We only support federated credentials for GitHub as it is best practice.
+We only support federated credentials for GitHub as a best practice.

 - Azure:
   - Resource Group for State